 When enrolling, an Honours student nominates their Honours stream, which is one of Applied Mathematics, Pure Mathematics, Statistics, Physical Oceanography; there is also the Quantitative Risk stream, available to Advanced Mathematics students only.
 However, your choice of courses is not restricted to your own department or stream.

-Before enrolling, you must discuss your choice of subjects with the Honours Coordinator for your stream.
+Before enrolling, you must discuss your choice of courses with the Honours Coordinator for your stream.
 The application form and further information can be found on the main Honours page.

 All Honours courses are timetabled centrally.
 Once fixed, the timetable for these courses will be available through myUNSW.

 External courses: With the permission of the relevant Honours Coordinator, a student may take a course from other disciplines at UNSW, other mathematics schools (for example, at University of Sydney), and external courses such as those taught at the AMSI Summer School and those offered through the Advanced Collaborative Environment.
 Normally at most one course can be external, or in exceptional cases, two.

 To undertake courses at the AMSI Summer School, students are required to complete the AMSI Summer School Application on-line.
 You are also required to have the courses approved by your Honours Co-ordinator and complete the form for UNSW enrolment.
 Please read the School's guidelines on the rules and assessment for AMSI Summer School courses.